kontur/css-specificity/README.md

 ======
     Specifity.calculate("a > span .foobar");

-returns and object with a values, matches and string attribute
+returns an object with a values, matches and string attribute

     {
         values: {